guardiankey/guardiankey-api-php/README.md

   You need include guardiankey.class.php in your code (eg: In post-auth page), and adjust the variables in accord with your application.

-Please see "example.php" for a example.
+Please see "example2.php" for a example.